Feature-Based Interpretable Surrogates for Optimization: Introduction

-Furthermore, predictive prescriptions~\cite{bertsimas2020predictive} and, in particular prescriptive trees~\cite{bertsimas2019optimal,jo2021learning} were introduced, prescribing decisions based on observation.
+Furthermore, predictive prescriptions~\citep{bertsimas2020predictive} and, in particular, prescriptive trees~\citep{bertsimas2019optimal,jo2021learning} were introduced, prescribing decisions based on observation.
 Prescriptive trees are closely related to decision trees, and hence their interpretability is frequently emphasized.
 The main difference to our approach is that our candidates assigned to the leaves result from an optimization process rather than from classification.
 In particular, we do not assign prefixed solutions but select suitable ones via optimization.

-Another related research field is contextual optimization \cite{sadana2024survey}, in particular the smart ``predict then optimize'' framework~\cite{elmachtoub2022smart}, which links the prediction of parameter data to the optimization process for which this data is intended.
+Another related research field is contextual optimization \citep{sadana2024survey}, in particular the smart ``predict then optimize'' framework~\citep{elmachtoub2022smart}, which links the prediction of parameter data to the optimization process for which this data is intended.
 Instead of minimizing the loss of the predicted parameters, the focus is on the loss in cost that results from using predicted parameters compared to true parameters.
-There have also been advancements in making the predict-and-optimize framework more explainable~\cite{blanquero2023explainable}.
-Our approach on the other hand merges prediction and optimization into a single mechanism, mapping features directly to solutions rather than to parameters that are then used to find an optimal solution.
+There have also been advancements in making the predict-and-optimize framework more explainable~\citep{blanquero2023explainable}.
+Furthermore, the integrated use of decision trees was investigated to increase the interpretability of the approach \citep{elmachtoub2020decision}.
+Our approach, on the other hand, merges prediction and optimization into a single mechanism, mapping features directly to solutions rather than to parameters that are then used to find an optimal solution.
 In particular, we do not predict parameters at all; instead, we propose (meta-)solutions.